electrode-io/electrode/samples/electrode-demo-index/README.md

 ## Usage

-Components should implement a `demo/demo.jsx` file as follows (there should be no `demo/index.jsx`).
+Components should implement a `demo/demo.jsx` file as follows.

 `demo/demo.jsx`